Debt Management Plans

 A Debt Management Plan is an agreement between you and your creditors to pay all of your debts.
-You make regular payments to a licensed debt management company.
-The company then shares this money out between your creditors.

-The Money Advice Service has information on organisations that can advise you about whether a Debt Management Plan is right for you.
+MoneyHelper has information on organisations that can give you free advice about whether a Debt Management Plan is right for you.

 Get a Debt Management Plan

 The company works out your monthly payments.
-You’ll have to give details about your financial situation.
-For example, your assets, debts, income and creditors.
+You’ll have to give details about your financial situation, for example your assets, debts, income and creditors.

 Some companies will charge: